A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic thermodynamics: Measure-theoretical study of path measures

 and

 We observe that the r.h.s.'s of the above two equations only depend on the initial and terminal states of the path $\omega \in \mathcal{C}^{d,T}$, but not the whole trajectory.
 Such property is referred to as `path-independence'.
+It is at the heart of Schr\"odinger's original (1931-32) observation \cite{Schrodinger1932}.